speed dating dallas tx Our Vision

 - Music plays a very important role.
 Pipe organ and piano are our primary instruments, and musical genres include classical, contemporary, gospel, jazz and more.

-- The chancel choir sings weekly, and upon occasion we host guest musicians.
+- The chancel choir sings monthly in a rotation of musical offerings, and upon occasion we host guest musicians.

 The Christian life is an ongoing experience of growth, learning, and community.
 We are committed to nurturing faith at TCC.